Assistant Professor of Electrical and Computer Engineering

 - BS: electronics engineering technology, Pennsylvania College of Technology, 2008

-Control systems, maching learning and digital signal processing
+Control systems, machine learning and digital signal processing

 Scalable feature selection, learning in nonstationary environments, applied machine learning to comparative metagenomics